top of page

 - Origen Adamantius, ~ 248 A.D.
 (2)

 Origen's response to Celsus shows that he, too, was battling old earth beliefs.
-Not from Christians, mind, but the pagans of his day did preach a significantly exaggerated history of the Earth.
+Not from his fellow Christians.
+The Celsus to whom Origen was responding was notoriously anti-Christian.
+But the pagans of this time did preach a significantly exaggerated history of the Earth, particularly of their own nation in some vain attempt to claim superiority over the others.
 This is significant, because it shows that A. this is not a new struggle, the Church has always had to fight false claims about the age of the Earth, and B. they did a very good job of it in the past.
 The real new view is for the Church to embrace Old Earth claims.

 "They are deceived, too, by those highly mendacious documents which profess to give the history of many thousand years, though, reckoning by the sacred writings, we find that not 6,000 years have yet passed."